-The Antarctica season 2021/2022 opens on March 30th, 2021 at 12:00 CEST (noon).
+The Antarctica season 2022/2023 opens on April 11th, 2022 at 12:00 CET (noon).
 From that moment the voyages will be available for bookings on our website.
 Bookings received before this date will not be processed to give everyone a fair chance.

 Endless ice shelves, superb shades of turquoise blues that glow within the hollows and crevasses of the glaciers and the most extraordinary wildlife inhabiting these lands: this remote, cold and white continent in the South is just breath-taking.
 Not to mention the impressive landscapes and king penguin rookeries as far as the eye can see of South Georgia or the very unique and isolated flora and fauna of Tristan da Cunha.
 Travelling to Antarctica, South Georgia and Tristan da Cunha is a surreal experience, that fills you with happiness, inspiration and inner calm, encouraging you to enjoy life to the fullest.

 In total silence, with just the ship’s bow crunching through the small bits of ice, we explore this magnificent continent with you, each trip again in awe of the rich wildlife and the beauty of the unspoilt natural environment.
 Not to mention the rich history of explorers that came to these lands and endured the dangers and fears on their way across the Drake Passage and the Southern seas.
 The remains of the lonely historic huts on the snow-covered hills tell the stories of these adventurers of the past and we, we follow their stories, curious of where Bark EUROPA will bring us on our quest for adventure.